-Activating Te Uru was held at Te Uru Waitakere Contemporary Gallery to celebrate the opening of Te Uru after two years of construction.
+Activating Te Uru was held at Te Uru Waitakere Contemporary Gallery to celebrate the opening weekend of Te Uru after two years of construction.

 Official Civic Ceremony: Gallery opened by Mayor Len Brown